801labs/website/content/code-of-conduct.md

 * Visit potentially dangerous websites that can compromise our network and computers’ safety.
 * Perform unauthorized or illegal actions, like hacking, fraud or buying/selling illegal goods.

-Usage of a VPN (Virtual Private Network) service for data personal data security is encouraged.
+Usage of a VPN (Virtual Private Network) service for personal data security is encouraged.

 801Labs provides access to tools and resources located and owned by the hackerspace.
 You must be a Patron in good standing to operate 801 Labs tools or equipment, as well as trained and approved to operate each piece of equipment.
 Do not use tools for which you are not certified.
 If you wish to be educated and certified in the usage of the tools, please talk to a Keyholding volunteer, and they will point you in the right direction.